julienlargetpiet/Simple_RegEx/README.md

 ### Break patterns

 Break patterns are used after a set of elements to significate their greedyness until it encounters a certain pattern.
+They are declared with `{?pattern}`

 ```
 std::string inpt_str = "uuppplchhdcpdedmepp";